markchangliu/slip_box/readings/deep_residual_learning_for_image_recognition.md

 For ResNet-50/101/152, their building blocks present a bottleneck transformation, which is done by 1x1, 3x3, and 1x1 convolutions.
 The 1x1 layers are responsible for reducing and then increasing dimensions, leaving the 3x3 layer a bottleneck with smaller input/output dimensions.

 Except the internal bottleneck transformation, the building block as a whole processes feature maps in the same way as the ones of ResNet-18/34.
 That is, the output feature maps' dimensions are either unchanged, or have height/width halved and channel number doubled.
-In the former case, a 1x1 convolution layer is also applied on the shortcut connection to match output feature dimensions.
+In the latter case, a 1x1 convolution layer is also applied on the shortcut connection to match output feature dimensions.

 <p style="text-align: center"><img src="./img/arXiv_1512_03385/ResNet_50_101_152_building_block.png" width="600"></p>
 <p style="text-align: center">Figure 5.
 ResNet-50/101/152 building block architecture. <b>Left</b>: a block with feature map size and the number of channels unchanged. <b>Right</b>: a block with feature map size halved and the number of channels doubled.</p>